HristoKolev/Xdxd.DotNet/Xdxd.DotNet.Rpc/RpcEngine.md

 ### Supplemental attributes

 Supplemental attributes are attributes that derive from `RpcSupplementalAttribute`.
-When a new `RpcEngine` instance is created supplemental attributes are collected from handler methods and their declaring type.
+When a new `RpcEngine` instance is created, supplemental attributes are collected from handler methods and their declaring type.
 They can be accessed by middleware using `context.GetSupplementalAttribute<AttributeType>`.
 Only one attribute specification is taken into account for each request type and if attributes are specified on both the handler method and it's declaring type - the one from the method is taken into account and the one from the type is ignored.

 Here is an example of supplemental attribute usage: